 After leaving Gainax, Hiroyuki Imaishi and Masahiko tsuka established Studio Trigger on August 22, 2011.
 The studio’s name and website were revealed in October 2011.

-The production company Trigger is not only responsible for the development of various series, but it has also launched its first original anime television series, Kill la Kill, which aired from October 2013 to March 2014.
+The production company Trigger is not only responsible for the development of various series, but it has also launched its first original anime television series, take the life of la Kill, which aired from October 2013 to March 2014.

 Most Popular Anime by Studio Trigger: